pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] connection show NAME [COMMAND-OPTIONS]

-      Show a WBEM connection definition or the current connection.

-      Show the name and attributes of a WBEM connection definition or the current connection, as follows:
+      Show a connection definition.

-      * If the NAME argument is specified, display the connection information   with that name from the connections file or the current connection if it   is the same name.
+      The NAME argument is the name of the connection definition in the connections file.
+The connection definition in the connections file must exist.
+Tab completion is supported for the NAME argument.

+      If the NAME argument is omitted, the current connection is used.

-      * If the NAME argument is '?', the command presents a list of connection   definitions from the connections file and prompts the user to   select one, which is then displayed.
+      If the NAME argument is '?', a list of all connection definitions from the connections file is displayed and the user is prompted for selecting one of them.

-      * If the NAME argument is omitted, displays the current connection   information if there is a current connection.

       Example showing a named connection definition: